 Kevin: "You could be right."
 It's doesn't mean you're right.
-In other words, some of the things that kids volley out there, they're just … they're just a little cheese for us to walk in their little trap.
+In other words, some of the things that kids volley out there, they're just a little cheese for us to walk in their little trap.

-Jean: Is a reaction that I'm in charge.
+Jean: Absolutely.
+And you have to be so intentional about it, because I, my first response is to argue, is a reaction that I'm in charge.
 I know what I'm talking about.
 I'm smarter than you.
 I have more life experience than you.
 And it doesn't work.

 Jean: That's good.